Reclaimed Wood from Corn Crib

 Finishing with HOMERIGHT’s Sprayer and Spray Shelter

 I used the blue tip provided with the Super Finish Max Sprayer and closed the spray volume to its lowest volume and then adjusted it until I found the flow I need to not only cover the barn wood, but also the door.
 Both needed a different setting to get the proper coating.
-I applied 2 coats of the thinned mixture allowing the barn wood to absorb what it wanted and then used 2 more coats poly with only enough paint thinner to allow good flow.
-I may not hve needed to thin these last 2 coats out, but being my first time I wanted to experiment.
+I applied 2 coats of the thinned mixture, allowing the barn wood to absorb what it wanted and then used 2 more coats of poly with only enough paint thinner to allow good flow.
+I may not have needed to thin these last 2 coats out, but I wanted to experiment.